JoseZunigaDyehs/boilerplate-react-hooks/README.md

 ### /states/initialStates.js
+Exports an object with all separate state from reducers

 `````
 import { generalStates } from '../reducers/generalReducer'

-//Export object with all separate state from reducers
 export const initialState = {
   generalStates
 };